 George Bray, my paternal grandfather, was born at Marsh Lane in Rostherne, and attended Rostherne School.
 He loved animals and worked with horses on the Tatton Hall estate (where my mother's brother-in-law and his son would later work as gamekeepers.)
 One of George's jobs had him delivering bread via a horse and cart, the route having been taught to him by his own son, Eric (my father) when Eric was due to leave the job.
 George owned various horses, his favourites being a snow-white horse named Blackie, and Dollie.
 He smoked a pipe and kept dogs all his life; as an elderly man he had a two chihuahuas named Rex and Perky.

 From 1927-1933, he lived in a tied-cottage while working on Joe Royal's Farm.
 From there, he and Elsie moved to Heaton Road in Bowdon Vale, then to Green Lane in Timperley (1936?)
-They moved to Ashley Road in Hale in 1940, which is where Elsie bought her grocery shop.
+They moved to Ashley Road in Hale in 1940, which is where Elsie owned and ran a grocery shop.
 In 1941 their house was bombed, which was when they moved to York Road in Bowdon.

 George had a smallholding in Bowden, Cheshire, where he kept fowl and a few pigs and sheep.
-My grandmother regularly sold the eggs laid by a varied collection of hens, geese and ducks.
 My sisters and I were at the smallholding when he told me to open a shed door.
 When I did, a mass of bright yellow chicks stampeded round my feet to reach the freedom of the hen field.
 I can clearly remember the tumbling yellow fluff and flurry of excited peep-peeping noises, and my grandfather’s quiet laughter as he said, "And now you have to round 'em all up again", knowing this was impossible.
 I would have been around four years old at the time.
 He must have deliberately delayed releasing the chicks, knowing I’d be visiting.

 Most of the Adshead family lived – and still live – in the Cheshire/Lancashire area.
 It’s one of Britain’s most ancient family names, and its origin is open to some debate – “axe head” maker being one.
 This surname could also derive from a now-lost town or village thought to have been situated near Prestbury in Cheshire.
 The placename is derived from the Olde English (pre 7th Century) "Addesheafod" or "Eddesheafod", and means "headland of Addi or Eddi", (a personal name of unknown origin); and "heafod", meaning "a head(land)".

 Later, she ran a successful confectionery business from her front room.
-She was well-known locally for her delicate ornamentation in icing, and she specialised in cakes for baptisms, weddings and similar events.
+She was well-known locally for her heavy fruit cakes decorated with intricate royal icing, and she specialised in cakes for baptisms, weddings and similar events.
 People would also call at her house to buy eggs from her husband's small-holding.
 She maintained both businesses well after retirement age, until she and George moved to a bungalow in Kimnel Bay near Rhyl, in Wales, which was right next to the sea wall and overlooked sand dunes.
 She died on 12th May, 1977 immediately after moving to their new mobile home at Ringway, Altrincham.
 Her remains were cremated at Altrincham.

 She was mother to five children: Dorothy Muriel, Dennis George, Elsie Joyce, John Eric (my father) and Bernard Terrence.